What is any Indian festival even without delicious sweets! Look for the tastiest Holi sweets here and have a yummy Holi!

-Food is an integral part of any Indian festival and since the traditions are so strong, each festival has its own specialty food.
-Not just food but Indian festivals are about going all out on sweets and especially holi sweets are the ones to die for!
-Holi brings an amazing vibrant energy with it that makes us want to be so happy and play and eat and spend time with our loved ones and that’s exactly how it is supposed to be!
-So, this Holi share the most mouth-watering sweets with your family and friends and celebrate this festival in its true essence.
+Food is an integral part of any Indian festival, and each festival has its own food specialities.
+Indian festivals are about going all-out on the sweet quotient, and Holi is no different.
+The festival of colours brings with it a vibrant energy that makes us want to play, eat and spend time with our loved ones.
+So, this Holi, share these mouth-watering sweets with your family and friends to celebrate this festival in its true essence.

-The real king of Holi sweets, Gujiyas are a must-have!
-It is a sweet made with khoya, dry fruits and powdered sugar stuffing and a covering of suji or maida flour and is undoubtedly one of the most finger-licking Holi sweet you will ever have!
-This dish hails from North India from states like Bihar, Madhya Pradesh and Rajasthan.
-Serve this or eat it yourself, a delicious dish full of gujiyas this Holi!
+The real king of Holi sweets, gujiyas are a must-have.
+With a khoya, dry fruits and powdered sugar stuffing and a covering of suji or plain flour, this is undoubtedly one of the most finger-licking Holi sweets you’ll ever have.
+The dish hails from North Indian states like Bihar, Madhya Pradesh and Rajasthan.

-This is a royal sweet receipe that has roots in the Mughal era and since has been one of the country’s most favourite sweet dishes.
-A deep fried, melt-in-mouth kind of a sweet, this is an amazing one to include on your list of Holi sweets.
-Add a dash of dry fruits to it and this dish is a winner everywhere!
+This is a royal sweet that has its roots in the Mughal era, and since then has become one of the country’s favourite sweet dishes.
+A deep-fried, melt-in-the-mouth dessert, this is just what you need after a hard day of playing Holi.
+Add a dash of dry fruits to it to better the look and taste.

 4. Coconut Ladoos

 The coconut ladoo has to be one of the most popular Holi sweets.
 Remember the times when, as kids, we’d help our grandma prepare these delicious ladoos right before the festival for the Holi puja?
 These delicious sweets are a definite must-have on your Holi sweets list.